 However, it is not true that they will never need maintenance.
 Regular maintenance such as checking loose terminals, connections and signs of over-charging by your auto electrical system is necessary.
 The fact is, the hotter an environment and under-bonnet temperatures are the more electrolyte fluid a battery will lose.

-The Century Ultra High Performance 36 Month Warranty and Century High Performance 24 Month Warranty sealed maintenance free batteries, are engineered with internal components and materials to combat excessive water evaporation in hot conditions.
+The Century Ultra High Performance 40 Month Warranty and Century High Performance 30 Month Warranty sealed maintenance-free batteries, are engineered with internal components and materials to combat excessive water evaporation in hot conditions.

-To retain your battery in optimum health, it’s crucial you define the correct car battery myths and facts.
+To retain your battery in optimum health, you must define the correct car battery myths and facts.
 It will help you set-up and observe a regular maintenance routine.

 Next Page: Mazda 3 Battery